 - Include b-roll with press releases to news outlets for use as a backdrop for television news stories

-- Use footage for event and trade show presentations
+- Use extra footage for event and trade show presentations

 - Include media in e-newsletter campaigns

-- Use archived footage to commemorate business milestones and incorporate into public relations campaigns.
+- Use archived footage to commemorate business milestones and incorporate these into your public relations campaigns.

-As you can see, there are many ways to use extra elements gathered during your video shoot to promote your business.
+As you can see, there are many ways to use these extra media elements gathered during your video shoot to boost your marketing efforts.

-In closing, make sure that your business objectives and the purpose of your video remain at the forefront throughout the process.
-Capturing additional media elements should in no way interfere with the focus your shoot.
-You can put any unused footage to good use after the production of your video is complete.
+While planning your video shoot, make sure that your business objectives and the purpose of your video remain at the forefront.
+Capturing additional media elements should in no way interfere with the focus of your video shoot.
+You can put any surplus footage to good use after the production of your video is complete.